zwave-js/node-zwave-js/packages/cc/api.md

     // (undocumented)
     Report = 2
 }

+// Warning: (ae-missing-release-tag) "supervisionResultToSetValueResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function supervisionResultToSetValueResult(result: SupervisionResult | undefined): SetValueResult;

 // Warning: (ae-missing-release-tag) "Switchpoint" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //